In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 The following chart shows their estimates between 1700 and 2015:

 You can see that the growth accelerates beginning in the early nineteenth century.
-Many have suggested that the industrial revolution began not long after 1750 and it is true that many inventions came into being not long after that time.
-However, there was a lag time of a few decades between the advent of various technologies and the placement of them into productive use.
+Many have suggested that the industrial revolution began not long after 1750, and many inventions indeed came into being not long after that time.
+However, there was a lag time of a few decades between the advent of various technologies and their placement into productive use.
 Maddison argues for a beginning point of 1820 (as do other economic historians.)
-Whichever the case, keep in mind that the world population grew more than sixfold from less than 1 billion to more than 6.6 billion from 1750 to 2000 during this explosion in per capita income.
+Regardless, keep in mind that the world population grew more than sixfold from less than 1 billion to more than 6.6 billion from 1750 to 2000 during this explosion in per capita income.

 So in the aggregate, we can see that growth in worldwide per capita income is astounding.
 But how broadly spread is the economic expansion?